A weekly column by Roger A. Baylor.

 If nothing else, he’s really good at that.

 Once the customary flagellations and reprisals take place.
-Gahan’s insipid cult of personality will be propagated even more heavily in preparation for the next step in his ambition, likely a State Senate run in 2018.
+Gahan’s insipid cult of personality will be propagated even more heavily in preparation for the next step in his ambition, perhaps a State Senate run in 2018.
 Gahan’s team of acolytes is in place, its arrogance undoubtedly stoked by victory.

 But it’s a machine with numerous holes, more illusion than substance.
 That’s because Gahan’s only palpable objective is political self-aggrandizement.
-Like most cults of personality, the aura doesn’t extend past the shadow of the chieftain, and his narcissistic need to be viewed as the fount of all wisdom is so ludicrous that it cannot survive dismemberment forever.
+Like most cults of personality, the aura doesn’t extend past the shadow of the chieftain, and his narcissistic need to be viewed as the fount of all wisdom is so ludicrous that it cannot survive dismemberment.

 I shall continue writing the dismantlement manual, and soon enough, the curtain will be parted to reveal the great and mighty Oz, pulling at his levers.
 Meanwhile, let’s remember that Gahanism itself is no political doctrine.